Zone Import Methods

 Learn about the different ways to import DNS zones into DNScale, including manual creation, BIND file import, provider migration, and DNS discovery.

 When creating a new DNS zone in DNScale, you have several options for importing your existing records.
-Whether you're migrating from another provider or starting fresh, dnscale makes it easy to get your DNS configuration set up quickly.
+Whether you're migrating from another provider or starting fresh, DNScale makes it easy to get your DNS configuration set up quickly.

 Import Methods Overview